SaltyGoo/saltygoo.github.io/class/mu_elf.md

 </details>

 ## Burden of Perfection
-Hard rolls are normal, and normal rolls are easy as long as you are not ugly, dirty, disfigured, humiliated, etc. Otherwise they are all hard.
+All roll become easier as long as you are not ugly, dirty, disfigured, humiliated, etc.: Hard rolls are normal rolls, and normal rolls are easy.
+Otherwise they are all hard.
 (*You have to beat 15 to succeed a [normal roll](/2020/11/09/base-rules/), 10 to succeed on an easy one, and 20 to succeed on a hard one.*)

 ## Noblesse Oblige I